jsievers/tycho-demo/exercises/Exercise_05_Add_Product/README.txt

   This is not intuitive and there will be a dedicated packaging type for p2-updatable eclipse products in tycho 0.12.0.

-- Expected result:
+- Right-click on tychodemo.aggregator > Run As > Maven install.
-  SUCCESSFUL build.
+  Expected result: SUCCESSFUL build.
   In tychodemo.repository/target/repository, we have published the product metadata.
   E.g. you should now find the zipped eclipse launcher binaries in tychodemo.repository/target/repository/binary/